lannooo/OmniSafeEval/README.md

 ### Benchmark Preparation [Required]

-The full **Omni-UBench** consists of 183K+ samples collected from 35+ publicly available datasets, covering diverse modalities, risk categories, and safety evaluation scenarios.
+The full benchmark consists of 183K+ samples collected from 35+ publicly available datasets, covering diverse modalities, risk categories, and safety evaluation scenarios.

-Due to the repository size limitation (50 MB), we only include a **preview (Mini) version of Omni-UBench** in this path (data/omniubench.zip).
+Due to the repository size limitation (50 MB), we only include a **preview (Mini) version** in the data path (data/omniubench.zip).
 Unzip it before inference.

 ```bash
 unzip data/omniubench.zip -d data/omniubench